 If the newspaper is laid on thick initially or I used cardboard, I can sometimes get away with going three years before repeating the newspaper process, but this should generally be done every other year.

 I like that newspaper is really feeding the soil and helping to improve it over time.
 Cornmeal gluten is natural and has nitrogen which feeds the soil as well!
 Landscaping fabric, on the other hand, hurts soil quality over time.
-It is a good quick fix that I have used in certain situations, but its not very sustainable if you enjoy gardening like I do!
+It is a quick fix that I have used in certain situations, but its not very sustainable if you enjoy gardening and changing things up like I do!

 The newspaper and cardboard takes a little effort early in the Spring each year, but then I have a low maintenance garden to enjoy all season long.